← Back to 漢書

 31

 In the palace gardens a jujube sprouted a dozen trunks of blood-red bark and leaves pale as undyed silk.
 The fishponds ran red and every fish in them floated belly-up.
 Rats reared up in broad daylight and capered in the inner courtyard.
-Xu muttered to Lady Nan and the rest: These omens of tree, water, fish, and rat bode ill indeed.'
+Xu muttered to Lady Nan and the rest: 'These omens of jujube, water, fish, and rat are very hateful.'
 A few months later his witchcraft curses came to light.
 Panic-stricken, he poisoned more than twenty sorceresses and palace women to silence them.
 The high ministers demanded his head, but the emperor only sent the commandant of justice and the grand herald to take his deposition in Guangling.
-Xu bowed low and said: Death would not begin to pay for my guilt—I have earned every charge.'
+Xu bowed low and said: 'Death would not begin to pay for my guilt—I have earned every charge.
 The old crimes are tangled in memory; let me withdraw and set my thoughts in order before I answer in full.'
 Once the envoys had started home, he held a banquet in Xianyang Hall.
 He called in his heir Liu Ba, his children Dongzi and Husheng, and the rest for a night of wine, while his favorite concubines of the eighth rank—Gu Zhaojun, Zhao Zuojun, and their companions—played the zither and danced.
-He lifted his cup and sang: Long life is what I crave—yet there is no end to craving; joy is what I lack—how then can this road ever end?'
-'Heaven's summons brooks no delay; even a swift horse must halt when the road runs out.'
-'The yellow springs yawn deep and dark; every man must die—so why rack the heart with grief?'
-'What good is pleasure if the heart finds no delight in it?
-To pass in and out of the halls without a spark of joy is to rush headlong through the feast of life.'
-'The graveyard calls beyond the city gate; no hired man can die in your place—you go down into the dark alone.'
+The King himself sang, saying: 'Desiring long life—there is no end; long not happy—how can one be at the limit!
+Heaven's summons brooks no delay; even a swift horse must halt when the road runs out.
+The yellow springs yawn deep and dark; every man must die—so why rack the heart with grief?
+What good is pleasure if the heart finds no delight in it?
+To pass in and out of the halls without a spark of joy is to rush headlong through the feast of life.
+The graveyard calls beyond the city gate; no hired man can die in your place—you go down into the dark alone.'
 His attendants wept as they poured the wine, and they did not leave off until the first cockcrow.
-He turned to Liu Ba and said: The throne has dealt generously with me, and I have repaid it with black ingratitude.'
-'When I am gone, leave my bones for the sun and birds if you must.'
-'If they grant me a coffin after all, let the rites be spare—nothing rich or long.'
+He turned to Liu Ba and said: 'The throne has dealt generously with me, and I have repaid it with deep ingratitude.
+When I am gone, leave my bones for the sun and birds if you must.
+If they grant me a coffin after all, let the rites be spare—nothing rich or long.'
 Then he knotted his sash into a noose and strangled himself.
 Two of his concubines of the eighth rank, including Gu Zhaojun, followed him into death.
-The emperor tempered justice with mercy: Xu's sons were spared but reduced to commoner rank, and the dead king was given the posthumous epithet Li, the Fierce King.'
+The emperor tempered justice with mercy: Xu's sons were spared but reduced to commoner rank, and the dead king was given the posthumous epithet Li, the Fierce King.
 He had held Guangling for sixty-four years when his line ended and the kingdom was struck from the rolls.

 32